Maceris/Loquat/README.md

 It is necessary to manually set the cmake `LOQUAT_OPTIX7_PATH` configuration option to point at an OptiX installation.
 By default, the GPU shader model is set automatically based on the GPU in the system.
 Alternatively, the `LOQUAT_GPU_SHADER_MODEL` option can be set manually (e.g., `-DLOQUAT_GPU_SHADER_MODEL=sm_80`).

-To create the project or solution files for the project, you can run `regenerate-project.bat` or `regenerate-project.sh`.
-This will generate all of the project files in the `bin` folder.
-These can be rerun to wipe out the whole bin directory again and regenerate the project contents.

-If using Visual Studio, you can open the Loquat solution and build and run it from there.